The Third Satire of Juvenal

 His cupboard’s head six earthen pitchers graced,

-And, to support this noble plate, 22 there lay
+And, to support this noble plate,° there lay expensive dishes

 A bending Chiron cast from honest clay;